 Thanks to AdLock for sponsoring this part of the article.

 If you have root access, there’s no better solution than AdAway.
 It has a non-root mode as well, but it works best with root.
 AdAway uses a hosts file to block ad-serving hostnames.
-What it essentially does is keep an updated list of ad networks and redirect them to 127.0.0.1, i.e. your own phone, so these requests go nowhere, and no ads can be served.
+What it essentially does is keep an updated list of ad networks and redirects them to 127.0.0.1 (your own phone), so these requests go nowhere, and no ads can be served.
 The best part is it blocks out both browser and in-app advertisements.
 Setting up the service is very straightforward.

 Brave also lets you support websites and publishers using its Brave Rewards program.
 Under this program, Brave will serve you non-intrusive, “privacy-respecting ads.”
 For every ad you view, you earn tokens which you can send as a tip to support your favorite site or purchase digital content.
 Ads are sent out as a normal notification, and you can control how often you want to receive them.

 Samsung Internet is one of the best Android browsers out there, and its ad-blocking feature makes it even more compelling.
 The browser itself doesn’t block ads out of the box like Brave.
 You’ll have to install a supported third-party ad blocker and configure it to work with Samsung Internet.
 You can choose from up to seven ad blockers, including Adblock Plus, AdGuard, and Unicorn.
-Once you install and turn on the ad blocker of your choice, the browser will start blocking ads and trackers on all web pages you visit.
+Once you install and turn on the ad blocker of your choice, the browser will start blocking ads and trackers on all web pages you visit on your Android phone.

 The Adblock Plus also has an Acceptable Ads feature which is turned on by default.
-This feature doesn’t filter out ads that comply with a strict ad standard and don’t interfere with the content you’re viewing, allowing you to support legit sites while still being protected from nasty websites, a win-win deal.
+This feature doesn’t filter out ads that comply with a strict ad standard and don’t interfere with the content you’re viewing, allowing you to support legitimate sites while still being protected from nasty websites — a win-win deal.

-There you have it.
-The list of best tools to get rid of intrusive ads on your Android device.
-Most of these services are free, and barring a few, all of them don’t require root.
+Most of these services are free and barring a few, all of them don’t require root.
 AdAway is the best choice if you’re rooted.
 Meanwhile, AdGuard and Blokada make a solid case as non-root alternatives.